Eomm/blog-posts/posts/bonus-fastify-org-security.md

 That choice moves the whole problem onto the humans, which is where the real work starts.
-An organization with dozens of maintainers has a natural entropy problem: people join, people move on, and nobody remembers to remove the npm access of a contributor who stopped writing code two years ago.
+An organization with dozens of maintainers has a natural entropy problem: people join, people move on, and nobody remembers to remove npm access for a contributor who stopped writing code two years ago.
 Every one of those forgotten accounts is a valid publishing credential sitting in a browser somewhere.

 So we wrote [`fastify/org-admin`](https://github.com/fastify/org-admin): a set of Node.js scripts that manage the membership lifecycle of the organization.
 It can:

-- onboard a new member into the right GitHub teams;
+- Onboard a new member into the right GitHub teams.
-- offboard a member, removing them from active teams, adding them to the `emeritus` team and cleaning up their npm team access;
+- Offboard a member, removing them from active teams, adding them to the `emeritus` team and cleaning up their npm team access.
-- list inactive members by looking at their contribution history over a configurable period, so we can ask them if they are still around and their account is still safe and sound;
+- List inactive members by looking at their contribution history over a configurable period, so we can ask them if they are still around and their account is still safe and sound.
-- sync npm organization teams with the GitHub repository topics, classifying packages as core, libraries, plugins or deprecated.
+- Sync npm organization teams with the GitHub repository topics, classifying packages as core, libraries, plugins or deprecated.

 Two details matter more than the features:

 1. **Every command supports `--dryRun`.** Access management scripts are exactly the kind of code where a typo removes fifty people from a team.
-You want to read the plan before executing it:
+You want to read the plan before executing it.
    The `sync-npm-org` command goes one step further: instead of touching the registry, it writes an `npm-org-sync.sh` file with the `npm access` commands it would run, so a second pair of eyes can review it before anything is applied.